This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

-A good starting point in thinking about the content of your presentation will usually include the following: (1) an introduction that sets the stage, provides some overarching themes and exposes the main strengths of your case as well as the opposition’s weaknesses; (2) an account of the factual narrative that makes best use of the evidence, particularly in fact and document-heavy cases; (3) an exposition of the law as applied to the facts of the case; (4) a rebuttal of arguments already raised by the other side or anticipated to be raised at the hearing; (5) an examination of the quantum; and (6) a conclusion.
+A good starting point in thinking about the content of your presentation will usually include the following: (1) an introduction that sets the stage, provides some overarching themes and exposes the main strengths of your case as well as the opposition’s weaknesses; (2) an account of the factual narrative that makes best use of the evidence, particularly in fact- and document-heavy cases; (3) an exposition of the law as applied to the facts of the case; (4) a rebuttal of arguments already raised by the other side or anticipated to be raised at the hearing; (5) an examination of the quantum; and (6) a conclusion.

-The opening submission serves to set the stage for the evidentiary hearing, and so should, in general, revolve around the existing evidence: providing context for what the tribunal will hear from the witnesses and the experts.
+The opening submission serves to set the stage for the evidentiary hearing, and so should, in general, revolve around the existing evidence, providing context for what the tribunal will hear from the witnesses and the experts.
 How much detail is too much detail?
 That is a judgement call.
 A detailed exposition of a factual aspect of the case can be powerful, as long as it is relevant and not tedious.

 What to emphasise?

 You will typically build your presentation around the strengths in your case; these provide the fortified hilltop from which to venture into more uncertain territory.
-Do not cede the hilltop and get lost in a battle that your opponent wants to fight on ground more favourable to him or her: always return to the strengths in your case.
+Do not cede the hilltop and get lost in a battle that your opponent wants to fight on ground more favourable to them: always return to the strengths in your case.
 As a result, emphasise the strong supporting evidence, the testimony, the documents, the concessions from the other side’s written submissions.
 This is the easy part, however.
-It is much more difficult, and at least equally important, to effectively deal with the weaknesses in your case.
+It is much more difficult, but at least equally important, to effectively deal with the weaknesses in your case.